-- The Authority's total assets and deferred outflows were \$822.4 million; of this amount, approximately \$625.4 million represents net capital assets and \$197.0 million represents cash and cash equivalents and other current, noncurrent, and deferred assets. - Liabilities for the Authority totaled \$648.4 million of which \$604.2 million accounts for obligations under long-term debt. - The Authority's total assets exceeded liabilities by approximately \$172.7 million.
-This amount represents net position; of this amount, \$58.0 million is net investment in capital assets.
-An additional \$80.9 million is restricted net position and the remaining \$33.8 million represents unrestricted net position. - Operating revenues, net of eliminations, for the Authority at year-end were \$101.1 million.
-The major revenue sources, net of eliminations, were wholesale water and wastewater treatment service fees to Woodlands' MUDs of \$34.1 million; Groundwater Reduction Plan fees of \$35.5 million; untreated water sales to industrial, municipal and agricultural customers of \$16.5 million; and capacity charges of \$9.7 million. - Operating expenses totaled \$70.5 million.
-Highlights within operating expenses were salaries, wages and employee benefits of \$18.0 million, operating supplies of \$12.0 million and depreciation of \$24.2 million. - Non-operating expenses exceeded non-operating revenues by approximately \$20.2 million.
-This was primarily attributable to interest expense paid on bonds that totaled \$25.1 million as of year-end. - The Authority received capital contributions of \$1.5 million from Harris County for improvements to Wallisville Road Siphon in the Highlands, and contributions from the five Woodlands MUDs surrounding Bear Branch flowage easement.
+- The Authority's total assets and deferred outflows were \$815.5 million; of this amount, approximately \$614.4 million represents net capital assets and \$201.1 million represents cash and cash equivalents and other current, noncurrent and deferred outflow of resources. - Liabilities for the Authority totaled \$622.3 million of which \$581.7 million accounts for obligations under long-term debt. - The Authority's total assets and deferred outflows exceeded liabilities and deferred inflows by approximately \$189.6 million.
+This amount represents net position; of this amount, \$61.4 million is net investment in capital assets.
+An additional \$75.8 million is restricted net position and the remaining \$52.4 million represents unrestricted net position. - Operating revenues, net of eliminations, for the Authority at year-end were \$108.6 million.
+The major revenue sources, net of eliminations, were wholesale water and wastewater treatment service fees to Woodlands' MUDs of \$38.5 million; Groundwater Reduction Plan fees of \$42.1 million; untreated water sales to industrial, municipal and agricultural customers of \$17.3 million; and capacity charges of \$3.9 million. - Operating expenses totaled \$72.8 million.
+Highlights within operating expenses were salaries, wages and employee benefits of \$17.6 million, operating supplies of \$12.7 million and depreciation of \$24.9 million. - Non-operating expenses exceeded non-operating revenues by approximately \$19.3 million.
+This was primarily attributable to interest expense paid on bonds that totaled \$24.8 million as of year-end. - Capital contributions totaled \$0.3 million due to contributions from Harris County Flood Control District for a San Jacinto River and Tributaries Sediment Removal and Sand Trap Development Feasibility Study and contributions from the five Woodlands MUDs surrounding Bear Branch flowage easement. - The Authority issued \$6,680,000 Water Revenue Refunding Bonds, Series 2019A and \$17,715,000 Water Revenue Refunding Bonds 2019B.
+Combined proceeds were used to refund a portion of the Authority's outstanding Water Revenue Refunding Bonds Series 2010 and 2012 and Water Revenue Bonds, Series 2010.